Frequently Asked Questions

 Free Altagnist.
 Actually, Vaughn made that up… The long answer is: he is a freethinking conservative/libertarian altruistic agnostic atheist.
 Vaughn was raised Latter Day Saint (Mormon) and then later on became non-denominational.
 Vaughn has a hard time with organized religion… So, he’s usually not found in a church these days.

 April 12, 1967… Aries, baby!

-Vaughn was a Republican and has recently switched to Independent.
+Vaughn is a moderate Republican who leans toward Independent.
 He’s a bit baffled by all of this political stuff… Vaughn finds it hard enough to keep his head above the political water.